blancopado/store/README.md

 npm install -g bower

-There isn't any back-end scaffolding, so after cloning the repo in your computer, 'cd' in the app directory and run 'bower install' and 'npm install'.
+After cloning the repo in your computer, 'cd' in the app directory and run 'bower install' and 'npm install'.
 Then start a server: "http-server".

-Thank you!